emarsden/pgmacs/doc/src/schemaspy.md

 # Running SchemaSpy

-The [SchemaSpy application](https://schemaspy.org/) is able to generate useful illustrations documenting the tables present in a database, the links between them and their schema structure.
+The [SchemaSpy application](https://schemaspy.org/) is able to generate useful illustrations documenting the tables present in a database, the links between them (entity relationship diagrams) and their schema structure.
 PGmacs includes functionality to run SchemaSpy on the database and table you are viewing, and display the relevant images in an Emacs buffer.
 This functionality only works in graphical mode (not in the terminal) and requires your Emacs to support SVG images; PGmacs will inform you if these conditions are not met.

+SchemaSpy is free software distributed under the terms of the GNU LGPL version 3.

 In the main table-list buffer, type `S` to run SchemaSpy on the current database and display the relationships between the tables in a dedicated buffer.